Generic Name: ketotifen (KEY-toe-TIE-fen)

 - Zaditor drops should not be used in CHILDREN younger than 3 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zaditor drops while you are pregnant.
-It is not known if Zaditor drops is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Zaditor drops, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Zaditor drops: